PYRENEES ORIENTALES EDUCATION-PROTECTION CIVILE

-Promoter – Financial IntermediaryDEPARTEMENT DES PYRENEES-ORIENTALES,SERVICE DEPARTEMENTAL D'INCENDIE ET DE SECOURS DES PYRENEES-ORIENTALES
+Projektträger – zwischengeschaltetes FinanzinstitutDEPARTEMENT DES PYRENEES-ORIENTALES,SERVICE DEPARTEMENTAL D'INCENDIE ET DE SECOURS DES PYRENEES-ORIENTALES

 The project concerns primarily the construction, extension and rehabilitation of public lower-secondary education facilities, as well as of other infrastructure receiving pupils and children, in the Department of Pyrénées-Orientales.
 It also includes transversal components, contributing to digitalisation, energy efficiency measures and low carbon transition.
 The Project further comprises the financing of investments related to civil protection (fire-fighting and rescue services), including transversal operations to implement production of renewable energies, and modernise existing equipment and infrastructure.